jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 3.0.3
+ * Added NCubeInfoDto to list of classes that are available to Groovy Expression cells, without the author having to import it (inherited imports).
+ * Added checks to NCubeManager to prevent any mutable operation on a release cube.
+Added here in addition to the perister implementations.
+* 3.0.2
+ * Improved support for reading cubes that were stored in json-io serialized format.
 * 3.0.1
  * NCubeManager has new API, resolveRelativeUrl().
 This API will take a relative URL (com/foo/bar.groovy) and return an absolute URL using the sys.classpath for the given ApplicationID.
  * Bug fix: test data was being cleared when an update cube happened.
 The test data was not being copied to the new revision.